LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

 APA Style and Formatting

 - PERRLA for APA, a Microsoft Word add-in to assist in writing APA formatted documents

-- Concise Rules of APA Style, Sixth Edition
+- Concise Guide to APA Style, Seventh Edition

 - APA Style Resources

 - The Online Writing Lab (OWL) @ Purdue University